Class Quadruple

 - a

-representation of this value, formatted in accordance with theformat
+Stringrepresentation of this value, formatted in accordance with theformatparameter

 -